karar189/UrekathonTracks/PS.md

 - **Implementation:** Execution of the idea using the chosen technologies.

 ## Code of Conduct
-- Professionalism and respect are expected at all times.
+- Professionalism and respect are required at all times.
 - Harassment and abuse are strictly prohibited.
-- Violation may result in disqualification and removal from the event.
+- Violations will result in disqualification and removal from the event.

 ## Prizes
 - **First Prize:** [Describe the prize]